-CPT 32000 may use for a first or subsequent episode of thoracentesis, which is a pleural cavity puncture for aspiration.
+CPT 32000 may be used for a first or subsequent episode of thoracentesis, a pleural cavity puncture for aspiration.
 CPT 32002 is the code for a pneumothorax thoracentesis with tube insertion and water seal.

 Use CPT’s radiology department if you require imaging services during either of these operations.
 CPT 76003, CPT 76360, or CPT 76942 may use to bill for fluoroscopy, CT, or ultrasound in conjunction with the following two procedures.

-Pleural effusions can diagnose using two methods: imaging tests and the insertion of a needle, which is what a thoracentesis operation entails.
+Pleural effusions can diagnose using imaging tests and inserting a needle, which is what a thoracentesis operation entails.
 It may only recommend using the CPT 76942 for procedures such as biopsy, injection, and aspiration.

 Add modifier 50 (bilateral procedure) to CPT 32555 to indicate that the clinician should perform thoracentesis on both sides of the patient’s pleural space.
 Following that, all biopsies, spinal injections, and aspiration surgeries on the patient may perform using the CPT 76942 ultrasound guidance.

 Only non-anesthetic operations are eligible for the Hospital Outpatient Prospective Payment System’s limited procedure modifier -52.
 The modifier -74 should be used instead of the modifier -52 for limited treatments needing anesthesia.